 As you’ll know from previous articles, a favourite spot of ours is the steps of Waterloo Place.
 Overlooking the Mall, it’s an area rich in history, with statues commemorating Florence Nightingale and The Crimean War right beside you.

 For more ideas about how to enjoy our neighbourhood – discover our guide to cycling around the city here.
-You can also read about all of the shops open to welcome you back here, and restaurants that have reopened here.
+You can also read our recommendations on how to walk to central London here - to help enjoy the great outdoors.